Craige369/trustbridge-protocol-spec/README.md

 ## Live prototype

-A working prototype demonstrating the complete 5-screen deal flow is available for review on request.
+A working prototype demonstrating the complete 5-screen deal flow is available for review.
 The prototype implements all core security mechanisms including the ConfirmDeliveryModal, price band breach flow, Adjust Deal audit trail, and dispute mechanism.

-To request prototype access: craig@trustbridgeprotocol.xyz
+Prototype access: app.trustbridgeprotocol.xyz

 The prototype demonstrates the complete user journey: